 Help your dog find their inner zen with a daily dose of calming supplements for dogs.
-These helpful supplements are formulated with safe and natural ingredients that help take the edge off, including organic hemp flour, chamomile, valerian root, and melatonin.
+These helpful supplements are formulated with safe and natural ingredients that help take the edge off, including organic hemp seed powder, chamomile, valerian root, and melatonin.
 Together, these ingredients may reduce hyperactivity and promote relaxation.
 It’s best to give your dog a dose of calming supplements as part of their daily regimen, rather than only as needed—this can help to maintain calmness, even when triggers are unexpected.

 Maintain a Calm Composure Yourself